An Inspector Calls: In conversation with Liam Brennan - The Mancunion

 Each character is uniquely revealing, but arguably none more than Inspector Goole.
 Interpretations of the character have been long debated; the inspector’s ambiguity fascinates audiences.

-Some interpret the figure of Goole to be ghost-like, but Liam doesn’t take this into account when performing.
-He comments, “What is good ghost acting?
-I just come in to sort this family out”.
+Some interpret the figure of Goole to be ghost-like, but Liam doesn’t take this into account when performing: “What is good ghost acting?
+I just come in to sort this family out.”

-Joining the cast 6 years ago, Liam is extremely well versed in the role of Inspector Goole.
+Joining the cast 6 years ago, Liam is extremely well-versed in the role of Inspector Goole.
 He describes his portrayal as “pretty consistent, but probably a lot more relaxed now”.
-Yet contrary to his calm demeanour, Liam found difficulties in playing a detective: “It was quite hard to learn the lines because I’d be constantly asking questions, and normally you’d get a bit of a queue for your next line”.
-But this hasn’t put Liam off investigative work; he could even see himself playing other well-known detectives: “I’d like to play Columbo in the future”.
+Yet, contrary to his calm demeanour, Liam found difficulty in playing a detective: “It was quite hard to learn the lines because I’d be constantly asking questions, and normally you’d get a bit of a queue for your next line”.
+But this hasn’t put Liam off investigative work; he could even see himself playing other well-known detectives: “I’d like to play Columbo in the future.”

-Inspector Goole will visit many towns and cities across the UK, so get investigating and book those tickets!
+Inspector Goole will visit many towns and cities across the UK so prepare yourself for an interrogation like no other!

-An Inspector Calls begins its UK tour at New Wimbledon Theatre, Wimbledon, from 9th until 17th September and tours the UK until late May 2023, with a stop at the Lowry (Lyric Theatre) from 10th until 14th January.
+An Inspector Calls begins its UK tour on 9th September and tours until late May 2023.
+The tour includes a stop at the Lowry (Lyric Theatre) from 10th until 14th January.

 Written by Jessica Hamilton.